How to restore leather furniture?

 Restoring Leather

-Leather furniture simply exudes timeless chic and simplicity, yet it is suspecitable to wear and tear, and will gradually fade, crack and get stains if not properly cared for.
+Leather furniture simply exudes timeless chic and simplicity, yet it is susceptible to wear and tear, and will gradually fade and crack over time, that is, if not properly cleaned & taken care of.

 Since your buying furniture from us, its obvious that we should tell you how to care of it aye soldier.